szhang-cityu/szhang-cityu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Sheng Zhang was awarded the M.Sc. in Data Science from City University of Hong Kong under the supervision of **Prof. Xiangyu Zhao**.
-During his M.Sc. study, his research focused on High Performance Recommender Systems, Neural Architecture Search, Model Compression and Large Language Models.
-Prior to his master's study, he received his B.Sc. degree from the University of Electronic Science and Technology of China (UESTC) under the guidance of **Prof. Jie Huang**.
-Sheng Zhang is currently working as an Assistant Engineer at the High Magnetic Field Laboratory of the Chinese Academy of Sciences.
-His work now primarily focuses on the application of large language models and data-driven optimization of absorbing materials, leveraging machine learning to empower scientific research.
+Sheng Zhang is a Ph.D. student at City University of Hong Kong under the supervision of **Prof. Xiangyu Zhao**.
+His research focused on Large Language Models, High Performance Recommender Systems, Model Compression.
+Prior to his master's study, he received his M.Sc. degree at City University of Hong Kong under the guidance of **Prof. Xiangyu Zhao**, and received his B.Sc. degree from the University of Electronic Science and Technology of China (UESTC) under the guidance of **Prof. Jie Huang**.
+When working at the High Magnetic Field Laboratory of the Chinese Academy of Sciences, his research focused on the application of large language models and data-driven optimization of magnet array design.

 # 🔥 News